260527 Caxton Works 8

 Founding Director at Studio Egret West

 We’ve reinstated Hoy Street, which runs between the buildings, as a ‘pedestrian first’ working alley with areas for loading and unloading.
-It functions as a market-style, community-orientated street where the workshops have a strong and positive presence, and it ties the buildings – and this new neighbourhood – together.
 A larger-than-life sign bearing the words ‘Caxton Works’ proudly welcomes people into the street.

 The workspaces are inherently flexible, and we’ve provided a range of unit sizes so that as businesses grow they can move to a larger unit within Caxton Works.
 We want businesses to put down roots here, and the opportunity to grow within the development is key to its long-term success.